ireceptorplus-inesctec/acl-dashboard/README.md

     - Accept/Deny pending requests
   - List owned resources
     - List users and scopes resource is shared with
-    - Revoke access from another user to owner resource
+    - Revoke access from another user to owner's resource
   - Share (specific scope from a) resource with another user
   - Transfer resource ownership to another user
   - Update field mappings for each study